bluehiro/bluehiro.github.io/_posts/2016-02-19-SQL Server Drive Space SuperQuery.md

 {% endhighlight %}

 The secret sauce is really the first and last bits that turn Ole Automation on and off as needed.
-Most importantly, it preserves whatever "Ole Automation Procedure"/"show advanced options" settings are already in use on the server.
-For more secure server the time spent with these options enabled is kept to the absolutely minimum (roughly 1 second or less in my testing).
+Most importantly, it preserves whatever settings are already in use on the server.
+For more secure servers the time spent with these options enabled is kept roughly 1 second or less.

-Hopefully someone will find this useful, I search for a solution like this and never did find anything quite like it.
+Hopefully someone will find this SuperQuery helpful.
 If anyone is interested I could also share the SSIS package I use to execute this code against all the SQL Servers listed in a Central Management Server (CMS).